Cpymadtools

 Gets names of knobs needed to match tunes and chromaticities as a tuple of strings, for the LHC or HLLHC machines.
 Initial implementation credits go to Joschua Dilly.

-• beam (int) -- Beam to use, for the knob names.
+• beam (int) -- The beam to get knobs for.
 Defaults to 1.

-• telescopic_squeeze (bool) -- if set to True, returns the knobs for Telescopic Squeeze configuration.
-Defaults to True to reflect run III scenarios.
+• telescopic_squeeze (bool) -- If set to True, uses the (HL)LHC knobs for Telescopic Squeeze configuration.
+Defaults to True to reflect Run 3 scenarios.

-• run3 (bool) -- if set to True, returns the Run 3 *_op knobs.
+• run3 (bool) -- If set to True, uses the Run 3 *_op knobs.
 Defaults to False.

 Examples